 Winter in the Faroe Islands is not as extreme as those in countries like Norway, with Atlantic winds having a warming effect on the islands.
 In addition, if you have solar panels installed on your campervan, they may not be too useful during the winter months.

 However, winters are still cold with short daylight and the occasional snowfall.
-The weather during the period tends to be more unpredictable and storms batter the islands which can make for more hair-raising camping experience.
+The weather during the period tends to be more unpredictable and storms batter the islands which can make for a more hair-raising camping experience.

 From spring to autumn, the weather warms up and the days become longer.
 This is the most popular time for people to visit the Faroe Islands and campsites will quickly fill up.